Noise-Conditioned Mixture-of-Experts Framework for Robust Speaker Verification: Experiments

 \subsection{Data}

 The experiments are conducted on the standard development and test sets of the Voxceleb1 dataset \cite{b20}.
 The development set contains 1211 speakers for training, while the test set consists of 37720 trials from 40 speakers for evaluation.
 To thoroughly assess system robustness, we construct noisy test conditions by augmenting the original clean utterances with MUSAN \cite{b21} and Nonspeech100 \cite{b22} at signal-to-noise ratios (SNRs) ranging from 0 to 20 dB in 5 dB increments.
-The MUSAN dataset includes ``babble'', ``music'' and ``noise''\textsuperscript{1} as three distinct audio types, which are partitioned into non-overlapping training and testing subsets to prevent data leakage, following the partition protocol in \cite{b11}.
+The MUSAN dataset includes ``babble'', ``music'' and ``noise''\footnotemark as three distinct audio types, which are partitioned into non-overlapping training and testing subsets to prevent data leakage, following the partition protocol in \cite{b11}.
 During model training, Each utterance undergoes online data augmentation through either additive noise mixing (with randomly selected samples from the MUSAN training set) or convolutional reverberation (using simulated room impulse responses).
+Training relied solely on noisy data with balanced noise types in augmentation.
 The remaining noise samples are reserved for synthesizing comprehensive evaluation sets that cover both in-domain and out-of-domain noise conditions.